Xupeiyi/fpinscala/notes/chapter 8 property-based testing.md

 trait Prop:
   def check: Either[(FailedCase, SuccessCount), SuccessCount]
 ```
-We haven't specified how many test cases to examine before considering the
+We haven't specified the number of test cases for the property to be
-property to have passed the test.
+considered as "passed".
 We can abstract over this dependency:
 ```scala worksheet
 opaque type TestCases = Int
 object TestCases: